rongstat/meta-visualization/README.md

 The directory `Data` contains several example datasets for demonstrating our methods.

-The directory `R Code` includes R scripts for analyzing the example datasets.
+The directory `R Codes` includes R scripts for analyzing the example datasets.

 The directory `Python Code` includes Python implementation of the method.